learningequality/studio/README.md

-## Start required services manually

-Although calling `make devserver` will start the necessary services for you, sometimes it will be useful to start the services manually.
-To do so, you can run the following command:

-    yarn run services

-Make sure to run this command in a separate terminal from the one you run Studio on, as it will continue running until you force quit it.
-If you want to see how to start each individual service, check the services command in `package.json` to learn more.

 ## Running tests

 You can run tests using the following command:

     yarn run test

 For more testing tips, please check out `docs-developer/running_tests`.